justdvl/task-manager-back/README.md

 # task-manager-back

-need public folder in top dir
+need to mkdir public folder in top-lvl dir